HyperbolicLabs/Hyper-dOS/README.md

 - You will need a Kubernetes cluster with argocd, and the NVIDIA operator installed.
 - You will need to create the `hyperdos` namespace in your cluster
+- When selecting a GPU, please ensure your disk image meets the minimum requirement of 150GB.
+Insufficient disk space can cause performance issues, particularly during training workloads, and may prevent your instance from functioning properly.

 ## Install HyperdOS